Go Back SmartClient Forums > Smart GWT Technical Q&A

 have to maintain it.

-Finally, posting to the Wishlist forum.
+Finally, you can post to the Wishlist forum.
 For the best chance of influencing the product

 roadmap, make a clear and compelling case for the feature - what great interfaces it would